MysteriousBits/DiscordLaTexBot/README.md

 ### Guide To Running
 1. Clone the repo and edit `config.py`. (put your bot token in place)
-2. If you are on windows, edit `tex2png.py`.
-(Uncomment the shell command to execute batch script and comment/remove the line for shell script in linux.)
-3. ```pip install -r requirements.txt```
+2. ```pip install -r requirements.txt```
-4. Install miketex or texlive distro if you are running locally.
+3. Install miketex or texlive distro if you are running locally.
-5. Install Image Magick.
+4. Install Image Magick.
-6. To deploy in heroku, just push it to your own repo and connect with heroku.
+5. To deploy in heroku, just push it to your own repo and connect with heroku.
 All packages will be automatically installed.
 If you want to add more latex package, just add the name into `texlive.packages` file and add `\usepackage{package_name}` in the `scripts/template.tex` file.

 Invite the bot to a server and go!